TV gateway: Uses

 While many first-generation TV gateways support only one channel or a limited number of channels, modern TV gateways provide multiple TV tuners that can process several channels simultaneously.
 The more channels a TV gateway provides the more users it can service at the same time.
 Modern TV gateways also allow users to record TV programs to a USB flash drive, or external hard disk and in some cases, shared folders or network attached storage (NAS).

 Electronic program guide

 An electronic program guide (EPG) is like a traditional TV listing magazine but available online or on a TV service like aerial, satellite or cable.
 It allows viewers to find out what shows will air and search for programs they’d like to watch.
 EPG's also allow users to set reminders and record shows automatically.

 Most TV gateways with PVR functionality offer EPG data.
-This can be free of charge for data processed from the broadcaster TV stream (according to standard DVB EN 300 468 and technical specification TS 101 211) or via a paid service provided by a third party online EPG provider.
+This can be free of charge for data processed from the broadcaster's TV stream (according to standard DVB EN 300 468 and technical specification TS 101 211) or via a paid service provided by a third party online EPG provider.